cianjd/starter-hugo-research-group/content/authors/admin/_index.md

 - Group leader
 ---

 Tolga Bozkurt is a Senior Lecturer (US: Associate Professor) in plant immunity at the Department of Life Sciences at Imperial College London.
-His research interests include.
 He leads the group.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.